yili18/kasei_coin_crowdsale/README.md

-### Step 5: Screenshots to show the deployed contract in action.
+### Step 5: Evaluation Evidence - screenshots to show the deployed contract in action.